 n Italy, when visiting a fair or strolling through a popular market, it’s common to come across a particular kind of friggitoria.
 It attracts the eye because it’s fit in a van.

 n Naples the ‘cuoppo’ (or ‘cuopp’), a cone made with oiled paper, is used by the local people to carry around the delicacies just bought in a ‘friggitoria’ (typical fried food shop).

 hat to drink with a crocchè?
-A good choice is a red wine, quite tannic, quite soft, and quite fresh.
+Neapolitans usually choose beer.
+Another good choice could be red wine: something quite tannic, quite soft, and quite fresh.

 The tannicity balances the greasiness of the frying.

 The acidity balances the sweet tendency of the potato.

 The images bearing the logo ‘webfoodculture’ are copyrighted.

 (*) The copyright of this image has expired.